S-Temple/637Assignment3/seng637-a3-Team6.md

 # 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage

-For Range we had one new test case designed as the testing from the last assignment covered almost all code that is possible to reach.The new test case is for the method equals and it passes a non Range object for comparision which covers some addional code not caught by assignment 2 testing.
-The only parts left not covered are inaccessible code that although should never be run but is good defensive programming.
+For Range, we had one new test case designed as the testing from the last assignment covered almost all code that is possible to reach.
+The new test case is for the method equals and it passes a non-Range object for comparison which covers some additional code not caught by assignment 2 testing.
+The only parts left not covered are inaccessible code that although should never be run is good defensive programming.
 The details for each method will be covered in later sections.

 **For DataUtilities a few updates were made:**
 1. getCumalitivePercentages had to be updated to include test cases for infinite, NaN, and null values.
 By adding in these test cases the instruction (statement) coverage was increased as some instructions were missed before.
 2. createNumberArray and createNumberArray2D were updated with new test cases for infinity and NaN values to catch missing branches.
 3. calculateColumnTotal and calculateRowTotal were updated with new test cases for infinity values to catch missing branches and instructions.

-# 5 A detailed report of the coverage achieved of each class and method (a screen shot from the code cover results in green and red color would suffice)
+# 5 A detailed report of the coverage achieved of each class and method (a screenshot from the code cover results in green and red colour would suffice)

 ## Range
-changes inculde adding actual intentional tests for contains method with no added coverage.
-The equals method now has a test for non range objects that brings its coverage up to 100%.
-We will explain in detail later why its impossible to add tests to increase coverage for most of the other methods without changeing the source code and after how one would change the source code to get 100% coverage.
+Changes include adding actual intentional tests for contains method with no added coverage.
+The equals method now has a test for non-range objects that brings its coverage up to 100%.
+We will explain in detail later why it's impossible to add tests to increase coverage for most of the other methods without changing the source code and after how one would change the source code to get 100% coverage.

 Equals: